jpawelczak/vpa-demo/README.md

 # Q&A

 Q: After applying `ContainerResourcePolicy` to a vpa-demo-app, how long it takes for VPA to apply the minAllowed values? <br>
 A: The minAllowed will be incorporated right away to cap the value of the recommendation.
 The recommendation will be applied if the existing usage falls outside of the lower or upper bounds of the recommended resources.
 If minAllowed is set to a value above the existing utilization, VPA will try to apply the recommendation right away.
-There are multiple factors that may cause it to not be successful (e.g., PDBs, etc)

 Q: For new workloads (without usage data), what is the minimum time a CPU increase must be seen before VPA apply new recommendation? <br>
 A: At least a couple of minutes.
 The recommendation will be applied if the existing usage falls outside of the lower or upper bounds of the recommended resources.
-A recommendation will start with very very wide ranges (called low confidence recommendation) to avoid a quick eviction.
-And the range will narrow as time goes by (VPA gets a high confidence recommendation after ~a week worth of data, in which the interval is narrow enough).
+A recommendation will start with very very wide ranges (called low confidence recommendation).
+The range will narrow as time goes by (VPA gets a high confidence recommendation after ~a week worth of data, in which the interval is narrow enough).

 Q: When workload is running for a some time, how long it takes for VPA to apply recommandations after difference in cpu usage? <br>
 A: Very similar to the question above.
-If the CPU usage goes outside of the interval, VPA will evict it right away (considering no PDBs, etc).
+If the CPU usage goes outside of the interval, VPA will try to apply recommendation right away.

 # Want even better cost control? (work-in-progress)